-On an entirely different dimension, a blue-haired teen had no such qualms to hold back a sigh of exhaustion and contempt for his wayward father.
+On an entirely different dimension, a blue-haired teenager had no such qualms to hold back a sigh of exhaustion and contempt for his wayward father.

-Jellal Fernandes, or as he preferred to be called under his alias, Mystogan (so as not to be confused with his evil counterpart or his other evil counterpart's twin psychic projection), rushed towards the latest Anima gate that had just recently opened into the Royal Kingdom of Edolas.
+Jellal Iscariot, or as he preferred to be called under his alias, Mystogan, rushed towards the latest Anima gate that had just opened into the Royal Kingdom of Edolas.
 It didn't help matters that he had to traverse a considerable distance to reach the forest located to the far west of the Royal Capital.

-Even so, it seemed that a majority of the Anima's appearance in Earthland was randomised, and from what little information he could glean from the capital, only a small percentage was able to pinpoint and extract a magical being.
-Mystogan shuddered at the thought of an Anima gate being powerful enough to extract a large concentration of magical energy if it was directed at one of the major towns.
+Even so, it seemed that a majority of the Anima's appearance in Earthland was randomised.
+From what little information he could glean from the capital, only a small percentage was able to pinpoint and extract a magical being.
+Mystogan shuddered at the thought of an Anima gate being powerful enough to extract a large concentration of magical energy, especially if it was directed at one of the major towns.
 Then, he would truly be unable to suppress it.

 He only hoped that such an event would never occur.

 As Mystogan neared the site of the Anima gate, he reached behind his back to ready his most trusted stave, the one Master Makarov had once said looked like a duck butt's from a certain angle on his rare and infrequent visits to the guild.